beet-software/dorm/docs/docs/01-start-here/01-quickstart.md

 1. add the dORM packages;
 2. declare an annotated model;
 3. generate the dORM files;
-4. create a BLoC engine and a generated `Dorm` object;
+4. create a memory engine and a generated `Dorm` object;
 5. create and read a user through its repository.

 ## Prerequisites